GegenWindPhoto/law.photography-content/laws/Spain/drones.md

 In Spain the local governments can overrule parts of the regulation with either stricter or more lenient legislation.

-Some areas are technically fine to fly a drone in, but photography from it may be prohibited, which is a bit counter-intuitive.
+Some areas are technically fine to fly a drone in, but photography from it may be prohibited.

 ### Canary Islands